 The rest are independent operators (Everstake, Stakin, etc.).

-Fetch all NEAR participants
+Script: Fetch all MPC participants

 curl -s -X POST https://rpc.mainnet.near.org -H "Content-Type: application/json" -d '{